-For example the converse of the statement “If it is night, then we have dinner” is written as “If we have dinner, then it is night”.
+For example, the converse of the statement “If it is night, then we have dinner” is written as “If we have dinner, then it is the night”.

 In the above example, it is clearly indicated that the term ‘dinner’ is used only for what we eat during the night.

-Contrapositive of a conditional statement is another conditional statement which represents the negation of conclusion of the first statement as the antecedent of the second and the negation of the antecedent of the first statement as the conclusion of the second.
+Contrapositive: Contrapositive of a conditional statement is another conditional statement that represents the negation of the conclusion of the first statement as the antecedent of the second and the negation of the antecedent of the first statement as the conclusion of the second.